Battle for the Planet of the Credential Providers

 7. Disable Post Logon Provision

-To be sure WHfB has not the urge to say hello again after the user login, I also created this script to disable post logon hello provisioning
+To be sure WHfB does not have the urge to say “hello” again after the user login, I also created this script to disable post-logon hello provisioning.

 $registryPath = "HKLM:\Software\Policies\Microsoft\PassportForWork"